kbvernon/modtheworld/12-statistical_graphics.md

 plot(y ~ x, pch = 19)
 ```

 supplies the `plot()` function with the graphical parameter `pch = 19`, which specifies the type of point symbol to use (in this case a filled circle).
-The layering functions mentioned above will also take graphical parameters in this way.
+Note that the layering functions mentioned above will also take graphical parameters in this way.

 You can also define graphical parameters globally, which means they will affect all plots the same way (well, more or less the same way).
 You do this by calling the `par()` function and supplying graphical parameters to it.
 For example,